Shardcached/shardcached/README.md

     -N                    no storage subsystem, use only the internal libshardcache volatile storage -m me                 the label of this node, to identify it among the ones participating in the shardcache -P <pipelining_max>   the maximum amount of requests to handle in parallel while still serving a response (defaults to: 64)
-    -S                    shared secret used for message signing (defaults to : '') -s                    cache size in bytes (defaults to : '536870912') -T <tcp_timeout>      tcp timeout (in milliseconds) used for connections opened by libshardcache (defaults to '5000') -t <type>             storage type (available are : 'mem' and 'fs' (defaults to 'mem')
+    -s                    cache size in bytes (defaults to : '536870912') -T <tcp_timeout>      tcp timeout (in milliseconds) used for connections opened by libshardcache (defaults to '5000') -t <type>             storage type (available are : 'mem' and 'fs' (defaults to 'mem')